wikisecurity/piiscan/README.md

 (*) Support for additional storage types will be continuously developed.
 For new storage support requests, please contact: africa@wikisecurity.net

 # How to Use It
+First, extract the downloaded archive.
+Then, run the file.
 - Windows: run piiscan-win.exe
 - Linux: run piiscan-linux from the shell